Moh-Maher/QuantaPlus/README.md

 # QuantaPlus
-QuantaPlus is a light C++ template library composed solely of header files and dedicated to solving and exploring quantum mechanics problems.

 QuantaPlus is a light C++ template library composed solely of header files and dedicated to solving and exploring problems in quantum mechanics.
 It provides a set of classes, functions, and utilities that facilitate quantum-related calculations and simulations.